NargesHrh/ising-model-simulation/README.md

 # 2D Ising Model Simulation

 This project simulates a 2D Ising model using the Monte Carlo Metropolis algorithm.
-It includes options for both local interactions (using the Metropolis algorithm) and non-local interactions (using mean-field theory with the Hubbard-Stratonovich transformation).
+It includes local interactions (using the Metropolis algorithm).
 The simulation allows users to set custom lattice sizes, temperatures, and step counts, and it saves configuration snapshots and plots in a specified directory.

 ## Project Structure